When you are looking for nameplates, you are faced with a series of choices. You have to select the sizing, shape, design, process, and material.

 Another added benefit is the option to color the metal through anodization.
 The anodization process can add any solid color of your choosing to the aluminum.

-Industries That Use Aluminum Tags
+Industries That Use Aluminum Nameplates

 One industry of note is the aerospace industry.
 The aerospace industry has high standards and strict specifications which have to be met.
 Durability and weight are incredibly important for this industry.
-Aluminum tags offer the resilience they need, while not adding significant weight.
+Aluminum nameplates offer the resilience they need, while not adding significant weight.

 Processes That Use Aluminum